 EU-OPENSCREEN will collaboratively develop novel molecular tool compounds with external users from various disciplines of the life sciences.
 EU-OPENSCREEN has no bias towards target families, biological topics or models.
 EU-OPENSCREEN explicitly advocates wide-ranging projects that will enhance cross-fertilization between disciplines.

 EU-OPENSCREEN supports all stages of a tool development project, including assay adaptation, high-throughput screening, and chemical optimisation of the ‘hit’ compounds.
-All generated tool compounds and data will be made available in an open access database.
+All generated tool compounds and data are made available in an open access database.